 Dry hire venues guarantee that the venue or site will be exclusively yours during the time that you have hired it.
 This means that timings and any special requests are more flexible and you do not have the pressure of having to make way for someone else’s big day.
 As well as this, suppliers may have access to the venue earlier in the week and you may also be allowed to visit in the days leading up to the wedding.
 It is far more relaxing for everyone involved to be able to personally check that everything is well prepared and in place, rather than turning up to your venue on the wedding day, and finding something is missing, or not to your liking.

 If you decide that a dry hire venue is for you, you will have to be prepared to do quite a bit of research and legwork to pull together a team of fantastic suppliers, but it is worth it to have that truly bespoke wedding.
-Most of my weddings are dry hire, so if you are considering it, but need help along the way, please do get in contact.
+Most of my weddings are dry hire, so if you are considering it, but need help along the way, please do get in contact, see my contacts page for details.
 I would love to hear all about your ideas and make them a reality.